richmartin/detox/README.md

 and build methods.

-This makes writing instance-creation code in a modern IDE an extremely elegant, guided process: the IDE suggests each method to you, telling you exactly what you need to supply for each field, and ensure you don't miss any mandatory fields.
+This makes writing instance-creation code in a modern IDE an extremely elegant, guided process: the IDE suggests each method to you, telling you exactly what you need to supply for each field, and ensuring you don't miss any mandatory fields.

-More importantly, as the code evolves, if mandatory fields are added, existing instance-creation code that doesn't provide the new field will fail at compile-time rather than leading to unexpected runtime behaviour.
+More importantly, as the code evolves, if mandatory fields are added, existing instance-creation code that doesn't provide the new field will fail at _compile-time_ rather than leading to unexpected _runtime_ behaviour.

 ## Immutability